 Bridging occurs when the solder paste is deposited in between two different pads which then cause both pads to be connected .

-An incomplete print occurs when solder paste does not completely go through the aperture and is improperly deposited on metal pads.
+An insufficient print, also known as an incomplete print, occurs when solder paste does not completely go through the aperture and is improperly deposited on metal pads.
 This leaves small and incomplete deposits of paste on the pads .

 Misalignment occurs when solder paste is deposited incorrectly and out of alignment in the printing process.
 The result leaves solder paste that is not correctly aligned to the center of the pads .